bmcda37/IndependentResearch-SIEM/Wazuh README.md

 The Wazuh Dashboard is the web user interface for data visualization and analysis.
 It includes out-of-the-box dashboards for security events, regulatory compliance (e.g., PCI DSS, GDPR, CIS, HIPAA, NIST 800-53), detected vulnerable applications, file integrity monitoring data, configuration assessment results, cloud infrastructure monitoring events, and others.
 It is also used to manage Wazuh configuration and to monitor its status.

-## Config for Vulnerabilities
+## Configuring Wazuh-Manager for Vulnerability Detection & Centralizing Agent Management

+1. Before configuring the Wazuh-Manager, ensure that you have enabled remote commands in your wazuh agent ```/var/ossec/etc/local_internal_options.conf```

+Set: ```wazuh_command.remote_commands=1```

-1. To configure the vulnerability module in Wazuh, you must edit the Wazuh Manager's shared agent.conf file at: ```/var/ossec/etc/shared/default/agent.conf```.
+2. To configure the vulnerability module in Wazuh, you must first edit the Wazuh Manager's shared agent.conf file at: ```/var/ossec/etc/shared/default/agent.conf```.
+This configuration file is located in the shared directory, will allow the

+*The shared.conf file within the Wazuh-Manager allows the Wazuh-Manager to remotely configure and manage your Wazuh agents.
+It is important to remember that the agent.conf file takes precedence over the ossec.conf file, but while scanning the agent, the manager node aggregates both.*

 ```
 <wodle name="syscollector">
    <disabled>no</disabled>